lehung1109/site-offline-service-worker/README.md

 ## Usage

+### Build your service worker

+1. Clone this repository
+2. Change base url in the vite.config.ts to your base url
+3. Run ```npm run build```
+4. Copy service-worker.js file at the dist/assets/scripts

 ### Include script file to your app

 copy service-worker.js file to the root of the app

+offline.html is a required file

 - another files
 - service-worker.js
 - index.html
+- offline.html

 Create a file js that declare the service worker above